FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).

 ---

 ## Project management

 To manage the progress of this project, we are using [Github Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g4-techgals/projects/1).

----

-## Evolution - contributions to open-cx

-Describe your contribution to open-cx (iteration 5), linking to the appropriate pull requests, issues, documentation.